ethereumproject/go-ethereum/README.md

 $ geth <usual-flags> --mine --minerthreads=1 --etherbase=0x0000000000000000000000000000000000000000
 ```

 Which will start mining blocks and transactions on a single CPU thread, crediting all proceedings to the account specified by `--etherbase`.
 You can further tune the mining by changing the default gas limit blocks converge to (`--targetgaslimit`) and the price transactions are accepted at (`--gasprice`).

+For more information about managing accounts, please see the [Managing Accounts Wiki page](https://github.com/ethereumproject/go-ethereum/wiki/Managing-your-accounts).

 ## Contribution